nmshd/documentation/_docs_operate/02-operate-scenarios.md

     nav: "docs_operate"
 ---

-You want to seamlessly use Enmeshed with your processes, solutions and software components?
-No worries, you are good to go!
+Looking to set up and maintain a connector in your own infrastructure?
+No worries, we've got you covered!

-We've built the Enmeshed Connector exactly for this scenario: to integrate existing systems with the Enmeshed approach with as little effort as possible.
+We'll guide you on how to configure and maintain your systems optimally, ensuring smooth operations.

 <!-- markdownlint-disable MD011 -->
 <!-- <style>